 c) Seek approval of the Minister responsible for administering the Act for all amendments to the By-Laws and make all other required reports to the Minister.

-78. The Vice President of Services shall, in addition to his/her other duties within the executive, oversee sponsorships and member services.
+79. The Vice President of Student Affairs shall, in addition to his/her other duties within the executive, oversee sponsorships and member services.
 This includes but is not limited to:

 a) Develop and maintain partnerships that will provide services to student members, as well as administer and oversee internally created member services; and